 - Pros: Super durable build, excellent mud shedding thanks to open tread, soft compound for control.

-- Cons: Higher rolling resistance, Weight, not the lightest tyre around
+- Cons: Higher rolling resistance, Weight, not the lightest tyre around.

 - Ideal for: Enduro riders, wet and muddy natural trails, technical descents in all conditions.